-Sensei Lāna‘i, A Four Seasons Resort
+Sensei Lāna‘i, a Four Seasons Resort

 Expect an intimate, transformational wellness journey at the luxury resort Sensei Lāna‘i.
 It has just 96 rooms, most open to lovely garden views.
 Ten onsen baths are hidden among lush greenery, and soaking in them in the evening, beneath the stars in torch-lit tranquility, is magical.
 Nearby are 10 spa hale—private, 1,000-square-foot sanctuaries with a sauna, steam room, ofuro bath, plunge pool, treatment and lounge areas, and indoor and outdoor showers.
 Two hale have watsu pools for aquatherapy.

 During one-on-one sessions with your Sensei guide, you can explore nutrition, mindfulness, stress management, and other topics on a deeper level.
-Healthy, delicious meals incorporate harvests from the resort’s farm: Think flaxseed pancakes and house-made berry compote, roasted Kona lobster accompanied by a smoked tomato vinaigrette, and matcha green tea with coconut milk and organic agave.
+Healthful, delicious meals incorporate harvests from the resort’s farm: Think flaxseed pancakes and house-made berry compote, roasted Kona lobster accompanied by a smoked tomato vinaigrette, and matcha green tea with coconut milk and organic agave.

 2. Kaua‘i: Get into nature

 Allerton Garden features alfresco “rooms” adorned with statuary, fountains, pools, and waterfalls.
-Ferns, palms, gingers, heliconias, cycads, bamboo, spider lilies flourish here in jungle-like abundance, along with towering Moreton Bay fig trees (seen in Jurassic Park), and much more.
+Ferns, palms, gingers, heliconias, cycads, bamboo, and spider lilies flourish here in jungle-like abundance, along with towering Moreton Bay fig trees (seen in Jurassic Park), and much more.

 Lying in secluded splendor beneath verdant peaks, Limahuli Garden and Preserve is a vignette of old Hawai‘i that comprises a 985-acre preserve devoted to ecological restoration and a 17-acre garden, the only section of Limahuli that’s open to visitors.
 Note the taro terraces dating back some 800 years, rock arrangements believed to be remnants of ancient house sites, and dozens of native and Polynesian-introduced species.
-Nearly all of the native plants are rare and endangered.
+Nearly all the native plants are rare and endangered.

 3. Hawai‘i Island: Eat nourishing food

 Chef and owner Bonita Lao grew up in her family’s restaurant, Don’s Chinese Kitchen in Waimea, where her parents—immigrants from Canton, China—served humble, hearty fare such as ginger beef, chicken broccoli, and black bean shrimp.
 Lao graduated from the prestigious California Culinary Academy (a San Francisco affiliate of Le Cordon Bleu) and worked at high-end restaurants around the globe, yet her philosophy about the food at Laulima Food Patch is down to earth: Keep it simple, satisfying, and nourishing.

 4. O‘ahu: Find your balance

 “Move your body.
 Still your mind.
 Find center.
 Find joy!”
-That’s the motto of the Still and Moving Center, which takes a holistic approach to fitness and health.
+That’s the motto of the Still & Moving Center, which takes a holistic approach to fitness and health.
 Yes, yoga, tai chi, qigong, Pilates, and Feldenkrais classes are available.
-Yes, it offers scrubs, wraps, and massage (for one technique, the therapist primarily uses her feet instead of her hands).
+Yes, it offers scrubs, wraps, and massage (for 1 technique, the therapist primarily uses her feet instead of her hands).
 But you can also sign up for nutrition consultations, learn oli (Hawaiian chants) and how to play the ‘ukulele, and attend workshops on topics ranging from choreography to vegan cooking to healing sound therapy.